 Jonathan Hess works in German and German-Jewish literary, cultural, and intellectual history, with particular interests in theatre and popular culture in the eighteenth and nineteenth centuries.
 His monographs, Germans, Jews, and the Claims of Modernity (Yale University Press, 2002) and Middlebrow Literature and the Making of German-Jewish Identity (Stanford University Press, 2010) were selected by Choice magazine as outstanding academic titles, and Germans, Jews and the Claims of Modernity won honorable mention in the Modern Languages Association’s Scaglione Prize in Germanic Languages and Literatures for books published in 2002 and 2003.

-Deborah and Her Sisters: How One Nineteenth-Century Melodrama and a Host of Celebrated Actresses Put Judaism on the World Stage (University of Pennsylvania Press, forthcoming).
+Deborah and Her Sisters: How One Nineteenth-Century Melodrama and a Host of Celebrated Actresses Put Judaism on the World Stage.
+(Philadelphia: University of Pennsylvania Press, 2018)

 “The Mortara Case and the Literary Imagination: Jewish Melodrama and the Pleasures of Victimhood,”Jewish Quarterly Review (forthcoming).